2019 Greece Global Money Week

 REACHED NUMBER OF YOUTH:

-Bank of Greece participated in Global Money Week for the first time in 2015 and organized lectures and educational visits to the exhibition premises of the Museum of the Bank of Greece in Athens for different target groups of children and youth on different days throughout the week.
-For example, on March 10th the group of students of the Department of Economics of the Aegean-Omiros College visited the Museum, while on March 12th the tour was organized for the group of primary school children from Ralleios Primary School.
+Bank of Greece participated in Global Money Week for the first time in 2015 and organised lectures and educational visits to the exhibition premises of the Museum of the Bank of Greece in Athens for different target groups of children and youth on different days throughout the week.
+For example, on March 10th the group of students of the Department of Economics of the Aegean-Omiros College visited the Museum, while on March 12th the tour was organised for the group of primary school children from Ralleios Primary School.
 On other days of the week students from the Department of Economics of the University of Athens and from the Zanneio Model Experimental High School participated in the educational tours.
 Lectures during the visits were conducted by the economic advisors and experts of the Bank of Greece, as well as by the professor at the University of Athens.
 The main aim of the lectures was to inform students about the importance of knowing the Greek economic history and how this knowledge can help avoid repeating mistakes of the past in the future.

-The NGO Business Mentality in Thessaloniki organized a variety of activities on financial literacy and youth entrepreneurship to celebrate Global Money Week.
+The NGO Business Mentality in Thessaloniki organised a variety of activities on financial literacy and youth entrepreneurship to celebrate Global Money Week.
 Global Money Week in Thessaloniki started on 9 March with the event 'Greek Business - International Entrepreneurship' with participation of the Chambers of Small and Medium-sized Industries of Thessaloniki and the Deputy Minister of Finance of Greece being among other invited speakers.

 On 11 March, an event titled “Management and Taxation Values” was held with in participation with Hellasfin Global Wealth Management.
 This event aimed to create awareness among the participants about how to manage their money in the most effective way.
 Other Global Money Week events in Thessaloniki included networking meetings for young entrepreneurs & professionals and screening of a documentary about financial crisis for youth.